-OFCT 2371 Legal Secretarial Procedures (3) (Last year's course prefix/number OFC 274)
+OFCT 2371 Legal Secretarial Procedures (3) (Former course prefix/number OFC 274)

-Prerequisite: Completion of, or concurrent enrollment in, Office Technology 1374, or demonstrated competence approved by the Instructor.
+Prerequisite: Completion of, or concurrent enrollment in, Office Technology 1374, or demonstrated competence approved by the instructor.
 This course focuses on procedures of the legal secretary.
 Topics include reminder and filing systems, telephone usage, dictation and correspondence, the preparation of legal documents, and the court system.
 Client contacts, use of law library, research techniques, timekeeping, billing, bookkeeping, and ethics are also covered.
 Ways to obtain a position as a legal secretary are described.
 (3 Lec.)

-OFCT 2372 Word Processing II (3) (Last year's course prefix/number OFC 205)
+OFCT 2372 Word Processing II (3)

-Prerequisite: Office Technology 1376, Word Processing I, or demonstrated competence.
+Prerequisite: Office Technology 1379, Word Processing I, or demonstrated competence.
 This course is designed to develop advanced features to a proficient level of a comprehensive word processing program.
 Applications and desktop publishing projects requiring critical thinking and decision making as expected in the office environment will be included.
 May be repeated for credit as software changes.
 Laboratory fee.
 (2 Lec., 2 Lab.)

-OFCT 2373 Business Software Applications II (3) (Last year's course prefix/number OFC 212)
+OFCT 2373 Business Software Applications II (3) (Former course prefix/number OFC 212)